offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Introduction/Labels_TOPIC
 ```

-The following sub-sections give an overview of the most-used kinds and example manifests for those kinds.
+The following subsections give an overview of the most-used kinds and example manifests for those kinds.
 All manifests, regardless of the kind, require the following fields ...

  * `apiVersion`: API version.
  * `kind`: Class of object (kind).